Hoover Dam: Roadway and tourism

 There are two lanes for automobile traffic across the top of the dam, which formerly served as the Colorado River crossing for U.S. Route 93.
 In the wake of the September 11 terrorist attacks, authorities expressed security concerns and the Hoover Dam Bypass project was expedited.
 Pending the completion of the bypass, restricted traffic was permitted over Hoover Dam.
 Some types of vehicles were inspected prior to crossing the dam while semi-trailer trucks, buses carrying luggage, and enclosed-box trucks over 40 ft long were not allowed on the dam at all, and were diverted to U.S. Route 95 or Nevada State Routes 163/68.
 The four-lane Hoover Dam Bypass opened on October 19, 2010.
 It includes a composite steel and concrete arch bridge, the Mike O'Callaghan–Pat Tillman Memorial Bridge, 1,500 ft downstream from the dam.

 With the opening of the bypass, through traffic is no longer allowed across Hoover Dam; dam visitors are allowed to use the existing roadway to approach from the Nevada side and cross to parking lots and other facilities on the Arizona side.

-Hoover Dam opened for tours in 1937 after its completion, but following Japan's attack on Pearl Harbor on December 7, 1941, it was closed to the public when the United States entered World War II, during which only authorized traffic, in convoys, was permitted.
+Hoover Dam opened for tours in 1937 after its completion but following Japan's attack on Pearl Harbor on December 7, 1941, it was closed to the public when the United States entered World War II, during which only authorized traffic, in convoys, was permitted.
 After the war, it reopened September 2, 1945, and by 1953, annual attendance had risen to 448,081.
 The dam closed on November 25, 1963, and March 31, 1969, days of mourning in remembrance of Presidents Kennedy and Eisenhower.
 In 1995, a new visitors' center was built, and the following year, visits exceeded one million for the first time.
 The dam closed again to the public on September 11, 2001; modified tours were resumed in December and a new "Discovery Tour" was added the following year.
 Today, nearly a million people per year take the tours of the dam offered by the Bureau of Reclamation.
-Increased security concerns by the government have led to most of the interior structure's being inaccessible to tourists.
+The government's increased security concerns have led to the exclusion of visitors from most of the interior structures.
 As a result, few of True's decorations can now be seen by visitors.
 Visitors can only purchase tickets on-site and have the options of a guided tour of the whole facility or only the power plant area.
 The only self-guided tour option is for the visitor center itself, where visitors can view various exhibits and enjoy a 360-degree view of the dam.